 - Urologic Oncology - diagnosis and treatment of all types of genito-urinary cancers

 - Diagnosis and treatment of male sexual dysfunction

 - Minimally-Invasive Surgery - breadth of endoscopic, laparoscopic, and robotic procedures performed

 - Urinary Incontinence and Female Urology - diagnosis and treatment of bladder dysfunction

 - Pediatric Urology - diagnosis and treatment of genito-urinary disorders in children

 - Video Urodynamics

-Several MUSC medical students rotate through the Department of Urology every 2 weeks.
-One week is spent at MUH and the other at the VA Hospital.
+Several MUSC medical students rotate through the Department of Urology every 3-4 weeks.
+Each week is spent at MUH, VA, PEDS, and Clinic.
 Students are encouraged to follow patients postoperatively, spend one-on-one time with attendings in clinic, and scrub for the OR.
 All of our residents are active participants in medical student teaching.
 Morning rounds with the Chief Resident, junior resident, intern, and students, although informal, are a rich learning experience.
 Residents discuss basic but important clinical topics with students regularly.
 The Department of Urology encourages students from other institutions to visit for an externship.
 There are also ample opportunities for students to become involved in research.